 About Elizabeth McLain, PhD

-You can see her presentations on what employers can learn from the disability community from Guardian Life.
-Additionally, she shared her knowledge of disability culture with MDisability at Michigan Medicine and discussed autism with Virginia Tech’s Carilion School of Medicine.
-McLain also leads workshops on disability culture and inclusion; inclusive pedagogy and UDL in the performing arts; and inclusive gaming (ttrpgs, video games, and remote gaming).
+McLain's outreach on disability culture is varied.
+She informed employers about what they can learn from the disability community for Guardian Life; shared her knowledge of disability culture with MDisability at Michigan Medicine; regularly discusses autism at Virginia Tech’s Carilion School of Medicine; and offers workshop on disability culture & inclusion, inclusive pedagogy & UDL in the performing arts, and inclusive gaming (tabletop games like D&D, video games, & remote gaming).
 She is available for consultations on the above as well as disability representation in media.
+McLain will speak at PAX East 2025 in Boston May 8-1

 Recognition and Awards